stackbit-projects/friendly-yam-35292/src/pages/index.md

   - section_id: services
     type: section_grid
     title: What I Offer
-    subtitle: How we can serve you as a business
+    subtitle: How me & my team can serve you as a business
     col_number: two
     is_numbered: true
     grid_items: